Fpyali-1/chat-app/README.md

 - Go to https://itaysharir.github.io/chatapp

 # Modify the code to your liking
-To try the our chatapp out, do the following:
 ## Download the files - You can do this in two ways:
 ### Download them from the gui:
 - Make sure you are on this github repo